Ricciardi Lab

 Hanie Seo (Research Assistant, McGill Work Study Program, 2007-08).

-Arthis Sowmithran (Research Assistant, McGill Work Study Program, 2007).
+Arthi Sowmithran (Research Assistant, McGill Work Study Program, 2007).
+[Current position: Research Scientist, Parmalat Canada]

 Robin Tiller (Research Assistant, McGill Work Study Program, 2006-07)